diegoengelhard/NestJS-Bookings-CRUD-REST-API/README.md

 ## Features

-- NestJS project setup
-- Auth module including sign up and sign in logic
+- Use of modules including an auth sign up and sign in logic
-- Setting up PostgreSQL in Docker
+- PostgreSQL in Docker
-- Setting up Prisma with user & bookmark models
+- Prisma with user & bookmark models
-- Automating PostgreSQL restart & Prisma migrations
+- Use of PostgreSQL restart & Prisma migrations
-- Using Passport.js & JWT module for authentication
+- Use of Passport.js & JWT module for authentication
 - NestJS Guards for authorization
-- NestJS custom param decorator
+- NestJS custom params decorator

 ## Steps to Run the App